msrasys/nnscaler/docs/parallel_module.md

 The inference step function.
 It should be called in the inference loop.
 The input is a list of samples, and returns a list of outputs for the samples.
 If pipeline is used, it must have the same length as pipeline_nmicros

+### PAS Policies

+Writing a pas policy can be very hard and error-prone.
+So we provide 6 builtin PAS policies to help you. `dp`, `tp`, `pp`, `data`, `hybrid`, and `autodist`.
+Please note only `autodist` policy is the recommended policy for most cases, and all other PAS policies are mainly test purpose only.

+The configuration of the PAS policy should be passed in the `user_config.code['pas']` of `ComputeConfig` as a dictionary.

+1. `dp`: data parallelism.
+It will replicate the module across all devices, and run data parallelism across all devices.
+It requires the `plan_ngpus` must be 1 and no configurations

+2. `tp`: tensor parallelism + data parallelism.
+It will do tensor parallelism inside a scale unit, and run data parallelism across scale units.
+It has only one configuration:
+    - seed: the random seed for choose the partition dimension.
+Default is `1`

+3. `pp`: pipeline parallelism + data parallelism.
+It will do model parallelism inside a scale unit, and run data parallelism across scale units.
+It requires the `use_end2end`  and `use_pipeline` to be true.
+It has no configurations.

+4. `data`: tensor parallelism on batch dimension.
+It has no configurations.

+5. `hybrid`: pipeline parallelism + tensor parallelism + data parallelism.
+It will do model parallelism and tensor parallelism(on 0 dimension) inside a scale unit, and run data parallelism across scale units.
+It requires the `use_end2end`  and `use_pipeline` to be true.
+It has no configurations.

+6. `autodist`: the recommended policy for most cases.
+Currently it only support Adam-like optimizers.
+It will automatically choose the best partition for you by balancing the memory usage and speed.
+It has the following configurations.
+    - `update_freq (int)`: the update frequency when training the module.
+Required.
+    - `mem_constraint (float)`: The memory constraint in each device in GB.
+Optional.
+    - `task_name (str)`: The name of the current task to distinguish runs.
+Optional.
+    - `use_fp16 (bool)`: Whether you use `fp16`.
+Default is `False`.
+Optional.
+    - `use_memory_efficient_fp16` Whether you use memory efficient fp16 optimizer.
+Default is `False`.
+Optional.
+    - `use_bf16`: Whether you use `bf16`.
+Default is `False`.
+Optional.
+    - `use_memory_efficient_bf16`: Whether you use memory efficient bf16 optimizer.
+Default is `False`.
+Optional.
+    - `re_profile (bool)`: If set to `True`, the computation profiling results will be overridden.
+Please note reprofiling will take some time.
+Optional.
+    - `verbose (bool)`:  Whether to print verbose information.
+Optional.
+    - `load_plan_path (str)`: The path to the plan file to load.
+If specified, the plan will be loaded from the file instead of searching.
+Optional.
+    - `save_plan_path (str)`: The path to the plan file to save.
+Optional.
+    - `partition_constraints_path (str)`: The path to the partition constraints file.
+Optional.
+    - `recompute_modules (str)`: The module names to recompute, separated by `,`.
+For example, `module1,module2`.
+Optional.
+    - `pipeline_pivots (str)`: The module names to pivot the pipeline, separated by `,`.
+For example, if `module1,module2` is specified, stages searched by pipeline solver only start from either `module1` or `module2`.
+Optional.
+    - `use_apex_fused_adam_v2`: If set to `True`, the apex fused adam v2 optimizer will be used.
+Default is `False`.
+Optional.

+Please note all options to `autodist` are just suggestions. `autodist` will try to find the best partition for you, which may not be the same with your suggestions.

 ### Checkpoint support